Generic selectors

 The question then becomes, how does God teach physical beings?
 Is the Holy Spirit also a teacher?

-1 CORINTHIANS 2:9-16 But according as it is written [in the Bible], “The eye has not seen, nor the ear heard, neither have entered into the heart of man, the things which God has prepared for those who love Him.”
-10 But God has revealed them to us by His Spirit to us by His Spirit, for the Spirit searches all things—even the deep things of God.
-11 For who among men understands the things of man except by the spirit of man which is in him?
-In the same way also, the things of God no one understands except by the Spirit of God.
-12 Now we have not received the spirit of the world, but the Spirit that is of God, so that we might know the things graciously given to us by God; 13 Which things we also speak, not in words taught by human wisdom, but in words taught by the Holy Spirit in order to communicate [literally, combine ideas between people] spiritual things by spiritual means.
-14 But the natural man does not receive the things of the Spirit of God; for they are foolishness to him, and he cannot understand them because they are spiritually discerned.
-15 However, the one who is spiritual [having the Holy Spirit] discerns all things, but he himself is discerned by no one.
-16 For who has known the mind of the Lord?
-Who shall instruct Him?
+1 CORINTHIANS 2:9-16 But as it is written [in the Bible]: “Eye has not seen, nor ear heard, Nor have entered into the heart of man The things which God has prepared for those who love Him.”
+10 But God has revealed them to us through His Spirit.
+For the Spirit searches all things, yes, the deep things of God.
+11 For what man knows the things of a man except the spirit of the man which is in him?
+Even so no one knows the things of God except the Spirit of God.
+12 Now we have received, not the spirit of the world, but the Spirit [that] is from God, that we might know the things that have been freely given to us by God.
+13 These things we also speak, not in words which man’s wisdom teaches but which the Holy Spirit teaches, comparing [combine ideas with appropriate verbal expressions] spiritual things with spiritual.
+14 But the natural man does not receive the things of the Spirit of God, for they are foolishness to him; nor can he know them, because they are spiritually discerned.
+15 But he who is spiritual judges all things, yet he himself is rightly judged by no one.
+16 For “who has known the mind of the LORD that he may instruct Him?”
 But we have the mind of Christ.

 The Holy Spirit is simply the mechanism that God employs to instruct a physical student of spiritual matters that cannot otherwise be learned (v.
 9).
 This scripture establishes that the Holy Spirit is not the teacher—God is.
 Without God, we cannot understand the textbook (vv.
 10-11) and without the Holy Spirit we cannot understand the Teacher.

-Since God the Father does not directly speak with mankind[10], the Holy Spirit is the “spiritual means” by which He communicates “spiritual things” (v.
+Since God the Father does not directly speak with mankind[9], the Holy Spirit is the spiritual means by which He communicates “spiritual things” (v.
 13).
 In modern terms, the Holy Spirit is the interface between God’s spiritual mind and our physical mind.
 It is the translator that allows the “natural man” to “receive the things” of God (v.
 14).
-God uses the Holy Spirit to breathe[11] His thoughts into the minds of people as understandable words.
+God uses the Holy Spirit to breathe[10] His thoughts into the minds of people as understandable words.

-Similarly, Philippians 2:5 says, “Let this mind be in you, which was also in Christ Jesus.”
+Similarly, Philippians 2:5 says, “Let this mind be in you which was also in Christ Jesus.”
 In a literal sense, it depicts Jesus Christ distributing parts of His brain; however, it is obviously referring to having the same thinking and reasoning, which is precisely the meaning behind the word mind.
 This theme is also expressed in 1 John:

 John 4:24 says, “God is spirit, and those who worship Him must worship in spirit and in truth.”
 How do we worship God in spirit?
 No one can transform into a spirit at will, so this is obviously referring to a physical person having the indwelling of the Holy Spirit.
 Flesh cannot interact with God without the Holy Spirit because “God is spirit.”
 A loose analogy would be a person who tries to communicate with an animal.
 There is a mental gulf separating them that requires something more in order for an animal to comprehend.